ShruthiMallaiah/All-about-ElectronJs/ElectronJS and Why Should You Use It/ElectronJS and Why Should You Use It.md

      npm i --save-dev electron

 ##### Create the main script
 The main script specifies the entry point of your Electron application (in our case, the main.js file) that will run the Main process.
-Your *main.js* script should look as shown below.
+Create a file named *main.js* in the folder and add the lines as shown in the image below.
 <p align="center">
      <img src="https://github.com/ShruthiMallaiah/All-about-ElectronJs/blob/main/ElectronJS%20and%20Why%20Should%20You%20Use%20It/Images/wiki-electron-main.PNG" align="center"/>
 </p>